metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 steps but under section\
 "Disable firewall in control panel" chose second steps that says "Disabling it in control panel"

-You may need to reboot system if effect is not immediate.
+You might need to reboot system if effect is not immediate.